High Containment Laboratory Technician Training Program

 Potential employers include the Foreign Animal Disease Diagnostic Laboratory (FADDL) at the new National Bio and Agro-defense Facility (NBAF) in Manhattan, KS and the National Veterinary Services Laboratories (NVSL) in Ames, IA.

 - Must be a U.S. Citizen.

-- Must be entering junior or senior year of undergraduate study OR have recently graduated from an accredited undergraduate program with a degree in the field of biology, chemistry, microbiology, agriculture or other related major.
+- Must be entering junior or senior year of undergraduate study OR have recently graduated (less than 2 years) from an accredited undergraduate program with a degree in the field of biology, chemistry, microbiology, agriculture or another related major.

 - Exhibit a strong interest in working at NBAF or NVSL in a technical laboratory position.

 Must enroll in K-State’s online course DMP 691 Introduction to High Containment Laboratory Topics and Techniques as a degree seeking undergraduate student or a non-degree seeking undergraduate or graduate student (depending on credit preference) during the summer 2022 semester.